What is Argan Oil?

 Simply pour 1 cup of boiling water over a green tea bag and let steep for 7–10 minutes.
 Remove the tea bag and allow to come to room temperature.
 Add a drop or two of your favorite essential oil (orange, lemon or tea tree are significant) and 2–4 drops of argan oil and seal in a jar.
 Use morning and night after cleansing and before moisturizing (Argan oil for skin).

 3. Has Antioxidant and Anti-Inflammatory Properties

-Additionally, some research indicates that argan oil can also be apply direct to your skin to reduce inflammation caused by injuries or infections.
-Although these results are encourage, more research is to understand how argan oil can be use medicinal in humans to reduce inflammation and oxidative stress.
+Additionally, some research indicates that argan oil can also be applied directly to your skin to reduce inflammation caused by injuries or infections.
+Although these results are encouraging, more research is to understand how argan oil can use medicinally in humans to reduce inflammation and oxidative stress.

 4. May Have Anticancer Effects

 A pharmaceutical-grade mixture of argan oil and vitamin E increased the rate of cell death on breast and colon cancer cell samples.
-Although this preliminary research is intrigue, more research is to determine whether argan oil could be use to treat cancer in humans.
+Although this preliminary research is intriguing, more research is to determine whether argan oil could be used to treat cancer in humans.